 Washington State University Research

-Nutrient Technologies, growers, and PCAs have had great success with Tech-Flo Zeta Zinc 22.
-As with all Tech-Flo products, that unique manufacturing process results in micronized, chemically reacted particles to provide plants with safe, effective nutrients in a form the plant can easily use.
+Nutrient Technologies, growers, and PCAs have had great success with all Tech-Flo products.
+Our unique manufacturing process results in micronized, chemically reacted particles to provide plants with safe, effective nutrients in a form the plant can easily use.
 The addition of Polysorbygen provides superior wetting and sticking characteristics and improves rain fastness.

 - post season applications in the fall